History of San Diego: Middle Eastern

 The region had an early Middle Eastern presence prior to contemporary US wars in the Middle East.
-Chaldeans, in particular, built a community in El Cajon in the mid 20th century, with the parish of the St. Peter Chaldean Catholic Cathedral established in 1973.
+Assyrians, in particular, built a community in El Cajon in the mid 20th century, with the parish of the St. Peter Chaldean Catholic Cathedral established in 1973.

 The first wave of migration from the Middle East to the San Diego region began during the Iraq War, as many Iraqis sought refuge from war-torn Iraq.
 Many found refuge in El Cajon, where the city has become the center of the region's Middle Eastern community and business, establishing a community informally known as "Little Baghdad".
-A large proportion of the community is made up of Chaldeans, largely Christian Iraqis, as well as Afghan immigrants escaping from Afghanistan War, and other Arab and Persian groups.
+A large proportion of the community is made up of Assyrians (mostly Chaldean Catholic), as well as Afghan immigrants escaping from Afghanistan War, and other Arab and Persian groups.
 The region also received another influx of Syrian refugees escaping from the Syrian civil war throughout the 2010s.
 Members of this community have become business owners, civic leaders, and city council members in the region.

-Another wave of migration came in the mid-2010s, after the Syrian civil war spilled over to Iraq when ISIS stormed into northern Iraq, which brought many more Chaldeans to East County San Diego with most being middle-class Chaldeans hailing from Nineveh Governorate, Iraq.
-This propelled the region to have the highest concentration of Chaldeans in the United States.
+Another wave of migration came in the mid-2010s, after the Syrian civil war spilled over to Iraq when ISIS stormed into northern Iraq, which brought many more Assyrians to East County San Diego with most being middle-class hailing from the Nineveh Governorate.
+This propelled the region to have the highest concentration of Assyrians in the United States.